 Sometimes a user is requesting for same requests over and over again.
-For example, the header or footer of a site does not get updated like posts do and when it’s loaded ones it does not need to be fetched from the server until its changed.
-In case of a dynamic content, which updates often, caching mechanism is capable to clear the old cache and generate a new one with updated content.
+For example, the header or footer of a site does not get updated as posts do and when it’s loaded ones it does not need to be fetched from the server until it’s changed.
+In the case of dynamic content, which updates often, the caching mechanism is capable to clear the old cache and generate a new one with updated content.

 Types of Caching